simplesamlphp/simplesamlphp/modules/core/docs/authproc_attributevaluemap.md

 Besides the mapping of source values to target values, the filter has the following options:

 * `%replace` can be used to replace all existing values in target with new ones (any existing values will be lost)
-* `%keep` can be used to keep the source attribute, otherwise it will be removed.
+* `%keep` can be used to keep the source attribute, otherwise it will be removed (regardless of whether there is a match or not).
+* `%regex` can be used to evaluate the values as regular expressions instead of plain strings.

 **Examples**: